ArchitSharma2357/waterbears/content/posts/pytorch07.md

 plot_predictions();
 ```
 #### Result:
 Instead of just being numbers on a page, our data is now a straight line.
-Machines love numbers, and we humans like numbers too—but we also like to look at things.
+Machines love numbers, and we humans like numbers too—but we also like to look at things

-{{< code_submission.html >}}